westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 	      1
 </pre>

-In 12c, -f is working very similar to drian-out, no error will be reported.
+In 12c, -f is working very similar to drain-out, no error will be reported.
 That makes swithover more graceful.<br/>
 <pre class="prettyprint lang-sql linenums=1 ">
 INSTANCE_NUMBER
 ---------------